-In his ongoing series of photorealistic oil paintings called the Aging Superhero, Swedish artist Andreas Englund takes us into the candidly humorous life of an anonymous superhero who has probably seen better days.
+In his ongoing series of photo-realistic oil paintings called the Aging Superhero, Swedish artist Andreas Englund takes us into the candidly humorous life of an anonymous superhero who has probably seen better days.
 Though he still puts up a tough fight, the wear and tear of battling crime has taken its toll on this elderly action figure.
 From a statement by Philipp Windmüller:

 In a kind of tender comic on a huge canvas, Englund describes the hero who is slowly but surely spending his remaining years with human traits as a link between the artist himself and the viewer.
 It was extremely important to Englund to portray the aging process with an intensified presence.
 If you want to accord credibility to a character, the character himself needs to face up reality and the aging process.
 He has to acknowledge to himself that he cannot live up to expectations and that the “perfect life” is nothing more than wishfulness.
 Englund’s artworks are focused on the maturing process.
-Even in the old age it is still possible to achieve something valuable although someone’s drive and vigour won’t bluster out explosively.
+Even in the old age it is still possible to achieve something valuable although someone’s drive and vigor won’t bluster out explosively.
 Nevertheless everybody in his advanced age deserves to be recognised and respected for what he has achieved in life.

 Do stories and artists like this matter to you?
 Become a Colossal Member and support independent arts publishing.
-Join a community of like-minded readers who are passionate about contemporary art, apply for our annual grant, and get exclusive access to interviews, partner discounts, and event tickets.
+Join a community of like-minded readers who are passionate about contemporary art, help support our interview series, gain access to partner discounts, and much more.
+Join now!